 “Any employee has the potential for workplace injuries if they’re not careful.
 We’re using this belt to look for the health issues that appear later down the road.
 Those are the ones that cost us the most,” said Spangler Candy Company’s Health, Safety, and Environmental Director Nathan Barry.

 Spangler and other companies plan to test 100 belts each in March, allowing Modjoul to remedy any problems before final production.

 Martinez has big plans for his new company.
 “Ultimately, you have to scale and grow pretty quickly,” he said.
 “Insurance companies offer the best route for that to happen, because they have a vested interest.”

 He added that insurance companies will purchase the belts on behalf of their customers to see if they can improve their safety record.

 As the company continues to garner more customers and employees, Martinez hopes to expand to Greenville.
 “There’s just a lack of space and connectivity in Clemson.
 It’s not the easiest place to start a business, because it’s been developed for selling T-shirts and beer,” Martinez said.
 “Our location in downtown Clemson will remain the quirky research and development space.”

-The company’s expansion could bring more than 100 jobs to the Upstate if it establishes a new headquarters in Greenville, according to Martinez, who is going to begin searching for new spaces later this year.
+The company’s expansion could bring more than 100 jobs to the Upstate if it establishes a new headquarters in Greenville, according to Martinez.